Skip to main content

 Political situation

-Following the 2013 and 2018 elections, the Grand Duchy of Luxembourg is being ruled by a coalition government of three political parties: Democrat (Demokratesch Partei, with Prime Minister Xavier Bettel), Socialist (LSAP), and Green (déi gréng).
+Following the 2023 elections, the Grand Duchy of Luxembourg is being ruled by a coalition government of two political parties: the Christian Social People's Party (CSV), with the Prime Minister Luc Frieden and the Democratic Party (DP).

 An important feature of the Luxembourgish political system is its commitment to social dialogue.
 The role of social partners is enshrined in legislation.
 What is sometimes called the 'Luxembourg model' is a search for ongoing and institutionalised consensus by means of a 'tripartite': a trilateral discussion board with representatives of government, employers and syndicates who agree on important economic and social issues.